-Some of the ways that data analytics can be used by video game developers include:
+Some of the ways that data analytics can be used by indie game developers include:

 Creating better customer segmentation strategies and targeting marketing campaigns to the correct audience.
 For example, if you were developing games in the adventure genre your data might show that players in Southeast Asia are more likely to purchase such titles than those from Western Europe - so you would tailor your marketing strategy accordingly.

 Optimising game development by understanding which features work best or knowing what content users engage with most often (and therefore should receive priority updates).
 Knowing this information helps create an engaging experience for gamers who want something fresh on a regular basis!

 Conducting market research as mentioned above – looking at demographics like age, gender, location etc., gauging interest levels and using the data to predict conversion rates within certain categories.